-Executive Director: Jason Pack, has long worked to promote US-Libyan commercial, academic, and governmental ties.
-After helping Western businesses operate in Tripoli in 2008, he served as US-Libya Business Association (USLBA) Program Manager in 2009-10.
-He then completed an M.St. in Global and Imperial History at St. Antony’s College, Oxford in 2011.
+Executive Director: Jason Pack has long worked to promote U.S.-Libyan commercial, academic, and governmental ties.
+After helping Western businesses operate in Tripoli in 2008, he served as U.S.-Libya Business Association (USLBA) Program Manager from 2009 to 2010.
+He then completed a Master of Studies degree in Global and Imperial History at St. Antony’s College, Oxford in 2011.
 Since then, he has been affiliated with the University of Cambridge, where he was a PhD student and researcher of Middle Eastern History.
-Jason has advised the UN, NATO and most Western governments on formulating policy towards Libya.
+Jason has advised the United Nations, NATO, and most Western governments on formulating policy towards Libya.
 Via his consultancy, Libya-Analysis®, Jason specializes in producing bespoke reports for Western companies which monitor specific aspects of the political and security situation in Libya, while also providing big-picture forecasting.
 In this capacity, he is an affiliated North Africa Analyst at Risk Intelligence, a Danish company specializing in maritime risk, and the Senior Libya Analyst at CRCM North Africa, a German strategy firm.

 Special Advisor: The Honorable David L. Mack, U.S. Ambassador (retired), is an Adjunct Scholar of the Middle East Institute.
-He served the US government as Deputy Assistant Secretary of State for Near Eastern Affairs (1990-1993) and served in Tripoli early in his diplomatic career.
+He served the U.S. government as Deputy Assistant Secretary of State for Near Eastern Affairs (1990-1993) and served in Tripoli early in his diplomatic career.
 As a Deputy Assistant Secretary he directed the conduct of relations between the United States and 12 other governments, including Iran, Iraq, Saudi Arabia, and Syria.
 As U.S. Ambassador to the United Arab Emirates (1986-1989), he was in charge of all U.S. government activities and over 150 civilian and military personnel.
-He was also responsible for diplomatic contacts with the leaders of the U.A.E.
+He was also responsible for diplomatic contacts with the leaders of the UAE.
 His diplomatic assignments have included Libya, Iraq, Jerusalem, Jordan, Lebanon, Saudi Arabia, Tunisia, and the United Arab Emirates.